xmpppy/xmpppy/README.md

 ### Documentation

 Documentation exists in three formats.
-* The first is the examples that written to show xmpppy in action you can find in the example directory
+* The first is the examples that written to show xmpppy in action you can find in the wiki
 * The second is the wiki pages where describing the idea of library and the ways the goals are achieved.
 * Third is the docstrings.
-Using epydoc (epydoc -o doc/api --name xmpppy --inheritance listed --graph all xmpp)
+Using epydoc (epydoc -o doc/api --name xmpppy --inheritance listed --graph all xmpp) and located here: http://archipelproject.github.io/xmpppy/

 ### Installation